Lőrinc Mészáros: 2019

 At the end of the year, public procurements were awarded, such as the public procurement for the Tiszavasvár for remediation of the former Alkaloid landfill in 9 billion, or the public procurement for the development of waste management in several settlements in North Lake Balaton for almost 3 billion.
 According to the annual report of Hunguest Hotels Zrt., which is part of Mészáros interests, it had a sales revenue of HUF 26.86 billion in 2019, which means a plus of more than HUF 3 billion after HUF 23.66 billion in 2018. other companies also prospered significantly this year, Mészáros és Mészáros Kft. were able to post more than 37 billion more profits than in 2018, and Mészáros himself received a HUF 20 billion dividend from his companies that participated well in public procurement.
 At the end of 2019, Forbes again named Mészáros as the richest Hungarian with a fortune of HUF 407.7 billion.

 2020

 In January 2020, the Hungarian state bought the previously majority-owned, unprofitable Mátra Power Plant from Mészáros, citing the "preservation of jobs there", which critics said, like the previous owners, Mészáros had only withdrawn money from the power plant.
 In addition, a journalist interested in the financial details of the transaction, like other people close to the government, was disturbed by the fact that he was not a public figure.
 It was later revealed that the state had paid HUF 17 billion for the power plant and classified the transaction as "of national strategic importance", which means that the Hungarian Competition Authority has no way of investigating.
 In the meantime, it won a tender for the development of the railways, which has become more and more expensive by one and a half billion in the meantime.

-However, according to data later requested by the MSZP, the purchase of the power plant cost the state more than HUF 75 billion in total, because the company requested a capital increase of HUF 26.4 billion in addition to the purchase price, the same bridging framework to keep the power plant operational and HUF 4.9 billion forint member loan.
+According to data later requested by the MSZP, the purchase of the power plant cost the state more than HUF 75 billion in total, because the company requested a capital increase of HUF 26.4 billion in addition to the purchase price, the same bridging framework to keep the power plant operational and HUF 4.9 billion forint member loan.
 At the beginning of April, Mészáros and István Tiborcz won a joint venture to develop two ports in Lake Balaton.
 He also became interested in a restaurant called Borpatika in the 1st district, which was formerly owned by musician Ákos Kovács and winemaker and former Fidesz MP Zsolt Tiffán The restaurant was later closed down.